kamui/retriable/README.md

 end
 ```

-You can even temporarily override a configured context:
+You can even temporarily override individual options for a configured context:

 ```ruby
 Retriable.mysql(tries: 30) do